Capacity Planning

 Checkpoint mechanism

-The stream writes a checkpoint (binlog file + position, or GTID set) to the index database at a configurable interval.
+The stream writes a checkpoint (binlog file + position, or GTID set) to the index database at a configurable interval (--checkpoint, default 10 seconds).
 On restart, the stream resumes from the last checkpoint — no events are reprocessed or lost, as long as the source MySQL hasn't purged the binlog files covering the gap.

 What affects lag